raganwald/raganwald.github.com/creative-works.md

 ### books
 <a id="Books2015-219"/>
-[JavaScript Allongé, The Six Edition] ([pdf], [podcast]) *is as close to capturing the true soul of JavaScript as anything I've read.
+[JavaScript Allongé, The Six Edition] ([pdf]) *is as close to capturing the true soul of JavaScript as anything I've read.
 The examples are very well thought out, and the writing style is a joy to read.*—acjohnson55

 - *This book is awesome and blowing my mind in a great way.”*—Johnathan Mukai
 - *The best discussion of functional programming in js I've found so far.*—Nicholas Faiz